Remarkable upper bounds for interpolation error constants on triangles: Numerical verification using INTLAB

-By using the results of Lemma~\ref{F1} and Lemma~\ref{F2} in the previous section, we were able to construct a concrete finite-dimensional generalized eigenvalue problem, and now we would like to evaluate upper bounds of these eigenvalues.
+By using the results of Lemma~\ref{F1} and Lemma~\ref{F2} in the previous section, we were able to construct a concrete finite-dimensional generalized eigenvalue problem.
+Now, we evaluate the upper bounds of these eigenvalues.
+For this purpose, it is sufficient to know how to evaluate the upper bound of